geo-ant/varpro/README.md

 ### What is VarPro?

-Variable Projection (VarPro) is an algorithm that takes advantage of the fact that the given fitting problem can be separated into linear and nonlinear parameters.
+Variable Projection (VarPro) is an algorithm which exploits that the given fitting problem can be separated into linear and nonlinear parameters.
-The linear parameters are eliminated using some clever linear algebra, then the fitting problem is cast into a one that only depends on the nonlinear parameters.
+First, the linear parameters are eliminated using some clever linear algebra.
+Then, the fitting problem is cast into one that depends only on the nonlinear parameters.
-This reduced problem is solved by using a common nonlinear fitting algorithm, such as Levenberg-Marquardt (LM).
+Finally, this reduced problem is solved by using a general purpose nonlinear minimization algorithm, such as Levenberg-Marquardt (LM).

 ### When Should You Give it a Try?

-VarPro can dramatically increase the robustness and speed of the fitting process compared to using a more general nonlinear least squares fitting algorithm.
+VarPro can dramatically increase the robustness and speed of the fitting process compared to using a general purpose nonlinear least squares fitting algorithm.
 When

 * the model function you want to fit is a linear combination of nonlinear functions,
 * _and_ you know the analytical derivatives of all those functions

 _then_ you should give it a whirl.
+Also consider the section on global fitting below, which provides another great use case for this crate.

 ## Example Usage